-Final Drafts should be submitted to both Canvas and to me in hard copy on the due date.
+Final Drafts should be submitted to me in hard copy on the due date.
 All drafts/outline/cover letter are due with the final draft and must be stapled.

-Essay Books
+Essay/CRR Essay Books

 For the 5 units of study, I require that you keep all work in a campus purchased essay book (green or yellow).
 These essay books will be due at the end of each unit.
 Note: This policy may change during spring semester.